Evaniidae: Ecology

-As far as is known, ensign wasp larvae are parasitoids on the eggs of cockroaches and are not known to be predatory.
+As far as is known, ensign wasp larvae are parasitoids on the eggs of cockroaches.
 However, good host data are only known for a fraction of this family, about 4% as of 2008, thus more unusual life history strategies likely exist.
 Host specificity and coevolution with roach lineages seem to have played a significant factor in the evolution of some ensign wasp lineages.
-Others are less discriminating in their host choice, and will attack almost any ootheca of a particular size.
+Others are less discriminating in their host choice, and will attack almost any ootheca (egg case) of a particular size.

-The female wasp lays an egg inside the roach ootheca (egg case), and the wasp larva hatches quickly and consumes the roach eggs.
+The female wasp lays an egg inside the roach ootheca, and the wasp larva hatches quickly and consumes the roach eggs.
 A single egg is laid per ootheca, into a host egg in some Evaniidae, and between the eggs in others.
 Some are able to oviposit even when the female cockroach still carries the fresh ootheca around, while other ensign wasps will only attack oothecae that are completed and have been dropped by the mother roach.
 The wasps seem to be able to determine if an ootheca is already used to host a larva, and refrain from depositing eggs in such cases; alternatively, the larvae might be cannibalistic, with the first to hatch in an ootheca eating any wasp eggs subsequently deposited.

 Two Evaniidae species, Evania appendigaster and Prosevania fuscipes, have achieved an essentially worldwide distribution nowadays, having been introduced along with various Blattidae species of genera Blatta and Periplaneta.
 While they do feed on insects that are considered pests, they rarely attain population sizes sufficient to act as effective biocontrol agents.
 As cockroaches are typically more abundant in and around human settlements, Evaniidae are a regular sight in such habitat where many other wasps are absent, and are frequently encountered in buildings looking for prey.
 The adults drink nectar from flowers and neither they nor the larvae are dangerous or harmful to humans.